-Privacy, Confidentiality and Informed Consent Policy
+Privacy, Confidentiality, and Informed Consent Policy

 Authors and Reviewers

 Manuscripts must be reviewed with due respect for the authors’ confidentiality.
 In submitting their manuscripts for review, authors entrust editors with the results of their scientific work and creative effort, on which their reputation and career may depend.
-Authors’ rights may be violated by disclosure of the confidential details during a review of their manuscript.
+Authors’ rights may be violated by the disclosure of confidential details during a review of their manuscript.
 Reviewers also have rights to confidentiality, which must be respected by the editor.
 Confidentiality may have to be breached if dishonesty or fraud is alleged but otherwise must be honored.

 Editors must not disclose information about manuscripts (including their receipt, content, status in the reviewing process, criticism by reviewers, or ultimate fate) to anyone other than the authors and reviewers.
 This includes requests to use the materials for legal proceedings.